sylabs/singularity-userdocs/running_services.rst

        git clone https://github.com/alvarcarto/url-to-pdf-api.git pdf_server
        cd pdf_server
        npm install
+       touch .env
        chmod -R 0755 .

-And now we need to define what happens when we start an instance of the container.
-In this situation, we want to run the commands that starts up the url-to-pdf service:
+We need to define what happens when we start an instance of the container by writing a ``%startscript``.
+In this situation, we want to run the commands that start up the url-to-pdf service:

 .. code:: singularity

    %startscript
        cd /pdf_server
-       # Use nohup and /dev/null to completely detach server process from terminal
-       nohup npm start > /dev/null 2>&1 < /dev/null &
+       npm start

 Also, the ``url-to-pdf`` service requires some environment variables to be set, which we can do in the environment section: